-POL 201 American National Government 4 credits (Required prerequisite)
+POL 201 American National Government 4 credits

-Select one of the following:
+Select one of the fo ollowing:

+DOL 202 Dublic Administration 2 gradita

 POL 303 Public Administration 3 credits

 POL 304 Urban Politics 3 credits

 POL 308 Civil Liberties 3 credits

 POL 309 Criminal Law and the Constitution 3 credits

 Sociology: 7-8 hours required

-SOC 100 Principles of Sociology 4 credits (Required prerequisite)
+SOC

 Select one of the following:

 SOC 201 Social Problems 4 credits

 SOC 302 Racial & Cultural Minorities 3 credits

 SOC 465 Perspectives on Violence 3 credits

+Principles of Sociology

 Economics: 11 hours required

-ECN 101 Principles of Economics I 4 credits (Required prerequisite)

-ECN 102 Principles of Economics II 4 credits (Required prerequisite)
+ECN 101 Principles of Economics I 4 credits ECN 102 Principles of Economics II 4 credits

 Select one of the following:

 ECN 349 Labor in the Economy 3 credits

 ECN 352 Public Finance 3 credits

 ECN 356 Urban Economics 3 credits

-Statistics: 3-4 hours required

-Select one of the following:
+Statistics: 3-4 hours required Select one of the following:

-MTH 135 Introduction to Probability and Stats 3 credits
+MTH 135 Introduction to Probability & Statistics 3 credits

 ECN 279 Elements of Statistics 4 credits

 PSY 279 Elements of Statistics 4 credits

-Important Note regarding D grades in the CRJ interdisciplinary major:
+IMPORTANT NOTE regarding D grades in the CRJ interdisciplinary major:

-Students should also be aware that they cannot have more than 4 credit hours of "D" in the CRJ interdisciplinary major (including prerequisite requirements ECN 101 and 102, PSY 100/110, SOC 100, POL 201).
-If you must repeat a course under those circumstances, you will not be given duplicate credit for the same course (Note: PSY 279 and ECN 279 are equivalent courses).
-If a student has more than one "D" in the CRJ interdisciplinary major, he/she should consider whether it is wise to remain in the CRJ major.
+Students should also be aware that they cannot have more than 4 credit hours of "D" in the CRJ interdisciplinary major (including prerequisites ECN 101 and 102, PSY 100/110, SOC 100, POL 201).
+If you must repeat a course under those circumstances, you will not be given duplicate credit for the same course.
+(Note: PSY 279 and ECN 279 are equivalent courses.)
+If a student has more than one "D" in the CRJ interdisciplinary major, he/she should consider whether to remain in the CRJ major.

-Criminal Justice Minor
+Minor in Criminal Justice